kevoree-modeling/tutorial/step0_helloworld/README.md

 }
 ```

-Here we define a very simple metamodel, the **att** keyword defines the attributes of the class which can be only primitives types such as String, Long, Int, Bool, Double.
+Here we define a very simple meta model with a custom DSL, the **att** keyword defines the attributes of the class which can be only primitives types such as String, Long, Int, Bool, and Double.
-References between metaclasses are declares through the ref and ref* keywords that respectively define a single and multiple references.
+References between meta classes are declared through the **ref** and **ref*** keywords that define a to-one respectively too-many references.

-Initial usage of the API:
+Simple usage of the API:
 ------------------------

-The first to do in a Java program is the creation of a model instance that can be performed through the following line with default options (details of options will be covered in next steps).
+The first thing to do in a Java program is the creation of a model instance, which can be done through the following code with default options (details of options will be covered in the next steps).

 ```java
 final SmartCityModel model = new SmartcityModel(DataManagerBuilder.buildDefault());
 ```

-Then a model should be connected throught a connect method and a callback should be given to continue once this is done.
+Then, a model must be connected via the **connect** method and a callback must be used to continue once the model is connected.

-Then to manipulate a model easily we create a view.
-A view is associate to a point in time and a universe (details of time and universe will be covered later, here its time 0 and universe 0)
+To manipulate a model we create a view.
+A view is associate to a time point and a universe (details of time and universe will be covered later in this tutorial, here we use time 0 and universe 0)

 ```java
 SmartCityView baseView = model.universe(BASE_UNIVERSE).time(BASE_TIME);
 ```

-From this view, man can now create some objects, set some values and their results in JSON format.
+From this view, one can now create objects, set values and references, and print the content of objects in JSON format.

 ```java
 //create one smartCity